 Disability Support includes support for those with permanent as well as temporary conditions.
-To get Disability Support, you will need to provide proof of your disability, unless you suffer from a mobility disability and are confined to a wheelchair or other aide.
+To get Disability Support, you will need to provide proof of your disability, unless you have a mobility impairment and use a wheelchair or other mobility aide.
 You must provide proof, such as a letter from your doctor or other community health provider outlining your disability.

 Support may include:

 - New Zealand Sign Language (NZSL) Interpreters